Diego Alonso

-Diego Martín Alonso López ([ˈdjeɣo aˈlonso]; born 16 April 1975) is a Uruguayan professional football head coach and former player who played as a striker.
+Diego Martín Alonso López ([ˈdjeɣo aˈlonso]; born 16 April 1975) is an Uruguayan professional football manager and former player who played as a striker.

 Other than in his own country, he played football in Argentina, Spain, Mexico and China in a 16-year career, notably winning the 2001–02 Segunda División with Atlético Madrid while being crowned top scorer.
 He represented Uruguay at the 1999 Copa América.

 Alonso began working as a coach in 2011, being in charge of clubs in Uruguay, Paraguay, Mexico and the United States and leading Pachuca to the 2016 Clausura and the 2016–17 CONCACAF Champions League titles.
-In December 2021, he was appointed at the Uruguay national side.
+In December 2021, he was appointed at the Uruguay national side, coaching them at the 2022 World Cup and leaving his position following a group stage exit.
+In October 2023, he signed for Sevilla, being dismissed two months later.

 Playing career

 Club

 Alonso was born in Montevideo, the country's capital.
-He made his professional debut with C.A.
-Bella Vista where he remained four seasons, helping the side to the second division title in 1997.
+He made his professional debut with Bella Vista where he remained four seasons, helping the side to the Uruguayan Segunda División title in 1997.

-After a brief spell in Argentina for Club de Gimnasia y Esgrima La Plata (he would also represent the club towards the end of his career), Alonso moved to Spain, where he played with five teams in as many years: Valencia CF, Atlético Madrid (where he scored 22 goals in 2001–02's second division, helping the Colchoneros return to La Liga and forming an efficient attacking partnership with countryman Fernando Correa, who added 13), Racing de Santander, Málaga CF and Real Murcia, where he did not have a good scoring record overall.
-In between his fourth and fifth club, he played one year in Mexico with Club Universidad Nacional.
+After a brief spell in Argentina for Gimnasia La Plata (he would also represent the club towards the end of his career), Alonso moved to Spain, where he played with five teams in as many years: Valencia, Atlético Madrid (where he scored 22 goals in 2001–02's Segunda División, helping the Colchoneros to return to La Liga and forming an efficient attacking partnership with countryman Fernando Correa, who added 13), Racing de Santander, Málaga and Real Murcia, where he did not have a good scoring record overall.
+In between his fourth and fifth club, he played one year in Mexico with UNAM.

-In 2006, the 31-year-old Alonso returned to his country and joined hometown's Club Nacional de Football.
-However, shortly after, he moved abroad again, signing with Shanghai Shenhua F.C. in the Chinese Super League; after two seasons with Gimnasia, the veteran switched to Peñarol.
+In 2006, the 31-year-old Alonso returned to his country and joined hometown's Nacional.
+However, shortly after, he moved abroad again, signing with Shanghai Shenhua in the Chinese Super League; after two seasons with Gimnasia, the veteran switched to Peñarol.